kschuler/guide/guidelines/making-stimuli.md

 In our lab we record sounds using a Marantz PMD671 located in BldgD 145-D.  Below are the instructions for typical use of the Marantz PMD671 in our lab.
 The full manual for the Marantz PMD671 is available [here](../static/marantz-pmd671.pdf).

+##### To record sound files on the Marantz PMD671

+1. Slide the POWER switch to the right and release.
+        The display will show you how much time is left on the CF card for recording.

+2. Slide the REC button to the right and release.
+        Recording begins.
+The Rec indicator will be lit and steady while recording.
+        The display will show the recording time (TRACK TIME) of the current track (TRACK)

+3. Push and release the STOP button to stop recording and end the track (close the audio file).
+        The display will show you how much time is left on the CF card for recording.

+How do I access my sound files on the computer?

+1. Slide the POWER switch to the right and release the power off.

+2. Press and hold the USB MENU/STORE button while you slide the POWER switch to the right and release.
+        The  power is on.
+The display will read "USB Online".

+3. The CF card appears as a removable device on your computer.
+        Your recorded audio files are in a folder named MPGLANG1 as numbered MP3 files

+CAUTION - IMPORTANT

+4. Move ONLY the audio files (tracks) to other volumes.
+DO NOT modify or deleted the EDL file.
+        The Marantz will be unable to recognize recorded tracks if the EDL file is missing or damaged.

+5. At the close of your session, make sure that the MPGLANG1 folder is empty of your recorded tracks.
+        This ensures that the CF card will have enough space for other lab members recording sessions.
+        Otherwise, the next user will have to listen to your recordings to decipher when hers begin.

+For editing convenience, Audacity has been installed on both the OSX and Windows sides of the Booth A computer.
+        If you prefer to edit elsewhere, simply move your recorded audio files to your personal removable device.

 ### How to edit sounds

 I use Audacity to edit sound files for my experiments.
 There are four ways in which I typically edit my sound files.
 I select the best sample of a given stimulus, remove background noise, add or remove silence if necessary, and export as a `.wav` file.